 But why should one assume that x must be finite?
-If there is a hypothetical selection mechanism, and it can select a number, there is no sensible reason why it should be limited to only selecting that number a finite number of times.
+If there is a hypothetical selection mechanism, and it can select a number, there is no sensible reason why it should be limited to only selecting a number a finite number of times.
 And as noted above, that actually leads to a contradiction.
-By not forcing x to be finite, and allowing it to be limitlessly large, we resolve the contradiction, and we simply get the result that there is no calculable probability value that can be given for the “random selecting of a real number” since there is no real number value that corresponds to the notion of the ratio of a limitlessly large number to a limitlessly large number.
+A hypothetical selection mechanism should be able to select infinitely many times, and by allowing x to be limitlessly large, rather than forcing it to be finite, we resolve the contradiction - if there is no limit on the quantity of selections that the hypothetical mechanism makes, then there is no limit on the number of times it will select any given number.
+And so we simply get the result that there is no calculable probability value that can be given for the “random selecting of a real number” since there is no real number value that corresponds to the notion of the ratio of a limitlessly large number to a limitlessly large number.

 So a simple analysis shows that, unless one considers that the concept of the probability of “selecting a real number at random” means in some way the selection of a real number by a human, the idea that one can assign a meaningful probability value to it has no validity whatsoever.

 The pitfalls of making unwarranted implicit assumptions regarding the notion of “choosing real numbers at random” can be demonstrated by a consideration of an old chestnut, the Bertrand Paradox; the analysis can be seen on this site at the Bertrand Paradox.

 For a simpler example the pitfalls are nicely shown by the following example (original page at If a real number x is chosen at random in… ):